SONATYPE SOLUTIONS

 True Innovation Isn’t Just Fast, It’s Secure.

 Innovation fuels growth, but it also opens the door to evolving threats.
-Just as open source once propelled rapid innovation while introducing new risks, AI is now driving a similar transformation, requiring organizations to gain visibility and control over what’s in their applications.
-With powerful automation capabilities, Sonatype can help you govern open source and AI usage effectively across your software supply chain.
+Just as open source once propelled rapid innovation, AI is now driving a similar transformation while introducing new risks.
+Organizations must invest in software supply chain security to gain visibility and control over what’s in their applications.
+With powerful automation capabilities, Sonatype's software supply chain management platform can help you govern OSS and AI usage effectively.

 Explore Advanced Tools for Software Supply Chain Security from Sonatype